 Still filled with that bizarre battle lust, I flung the Lure at the reader, who came off the couch swinging.
-I checked my lunch before we could actually come to grips, hearing the whistle of her fist through the air before me.
+I checked my lunge before we could actually come to grips, hearing the whistle of her fist through the air before me.
 I pulled my shadow out of Indulger’s spy hole and started to manifest the Hook.

 Before I could finish an Ultra of Lara’s was barging by me and punching at Karen’s sentry.
 They locked arms for an instant and then dropped to the ground, rolling and thrashing.
 Terminal floor splintered about them as the collateral damage of their Ultra tussle demolished a section of the building.

 Lara forced her way deeper into the complex.
 From what I could see without following she started encountering serious resistance over Karen’s prone form.
 A group of four Ultras held the path deeper in, momentarily throwing our side back and beheading one of Lara’s own Ultras with some kind of spectral axe.